The difference between Service Classes and Traits in PHP

 Some ideas for service classes:

-- Service class responsible for connecting to UptimeRobot APIs and retrieving data.
+Service class responsible for working with UptimeRobot APIs.

-- Service class responsible for cropping, watermarking, and storing images on the server or cloud.
+Service class responsible for storing and deleting images on the cloud.

 Here is an example of the App\Services\UptimeRobotAPI.php